The DVC Foundation offers numerous scholarships funded through donations from alumni,

 as the auto-match feature of the application will automatically match your application

 to the scholarships for which you meet the minimum criteria.

 Instructions for accessing your unofficial DVC transcript are provided in the application.

 You must write a 500-word essay in which you will be asked to:

 Provide information about your financial need

-Provide any examples of community service and/or leadership
+Provide examples of community service and/or describe your experience participating

 Highlight any other strengths which you feel make you a strong candidate for a scholarship

 Share information about unique circumstances or experiences that have inspired your

 At least one reference must be from a DVC faculty member (DVC academic course instructor